It's clear to most merchants (72% to be exact) that shopping cart abandonment is a real problem.

 People love a bargain.
 Over 25 million Americans are using mobile coupon apps to find discounts each month and emails containing coupons offer a 48% increase in revenue per email (an important statistic to consider when crafting your checkout recovery emails).

 4.)
 Don’t require users to register to complete a purchase

-In the retail world, all users would happily create an account before completing their purchase.
+In the retail world, all potential customers would happily create an account before completing their purchase.
 However, we live in an imperfect world where people crave options.
 One option, as mentioned above, is to offer guest checkout.
+Users can simply enter their credit card information (or other payment methods) without having to jump through the hoops of creating a permanent account.
 Another is to allow people to login via their Facebook, Google, or another social media account.

 While we focused on the top four reasons people abandon their shopping carts, it's important to look at the big picture when considering shopping cart abandonment.
 Familiarize yourself with all of the top issues listed in the Baymard study, and try to address each one of them.